 Axis Bank shall share with Agent/Agent Institution, all BBPS related technical, functional, performance, procedural, and other related documents published by RBI, NPCI, and Axis Bank except for documents which are marked confidential by such regulatory bodies and is meant for internal consumption only.

-There will be no revenue sharing between Axis Bank and Agent/Agent Institution for Bill Payment services.
+.

 Agent/Agent Institution Obligations